KRohrmeier/TheArtOfWords/DevelopmentJournal.md

 This has brought me to the realization that I don't know how we configured / created the data source in IntelliJ.
 Wish GitHub repos were searchable.

+## March 09

+Hours of debugging led to realization that the pom.xml file needs to have a correct dependency version for `<artifactId>mysql-connector-java</artifactId>`.
+Because if that's wrong you might not be able to connect to your database and perform your tests.
+Now I know.
+And so do you.

+I also know how to create a stack overflow error.
+Essentially, it is an endless loop of mirrored references.
+Decide beforehand in which class you want your references to be shown - in the